Is Fracking Bad for the Environment? (All You Need to Know!)

 • The overall environmental impacts, risks, and concerns

 Proponents of fracking advocate for the economic benefits and the replacement of coal.
-Opponents of fracking argue that these are outweighed by the environmental impacts, which include contamination, pollution and seismic activity.
+Opponents of fracking argue that these are outweighed by the environmental impacts, which include contamination, pollution, and seismic activity.

-Final Thoughts on is Fracking Bad for the Environment
+Final Thoughts on Is Fracking Bad for the Environment

 Fracking is an unconventional method for extracting oil and gas, which requires significant energy and water.